 Massive Lobby Installation

 Right when you walk into the main building, you quickly realize this is not your traditional art museum.
-This massive three-story exhibit is a magnificent sight to behold and just watching people walk in and see it is a ton of fun.
+This gigantic three-story exhibit is magnificent to behold and just watching people walk in and see it is a ton of fun.

 Noah Purifoy Art Installation